jvargh7/child_body_composition/README.md

-# child_body_composition
-Anthropometry based indicators of body composition in children: birth to 24 month multi-center study
+# Anthropometry based indicators of body composition in children: birth to 24 month multi-center study